Contributing to py3plex

 make format # Auto-format code (black, isort)

-ruff check .
+ruff check . # Lint Python

-mypy py3plex
+mypy py3plex # Type checks

 Commit Changes

-Write clear, descriptive commit messages:
+Write clear, descriptive commit messages that explain the intent:

 git add .

-git commit -m "Add feature X to support Y
+git commit -m "Add feature X to support Y"

 - Implement algorithm for Z